 - Log in as the pi user account, open a terminal, and go to /var/www/owncloud

 - Execute the scan command “sudo -u www-data php occ files:scan –all” (two hyphens before the all option)

 - At the end of the scan, the new files were visible through the owncloud web interface

-After finding the process above for manually adding files to the external drive, I thought about have the file scan process execute on boot up to save time when adding files.
+After finding the process above for manually adding files to the external drive, I thought about having the file scan process execute on boot up to save time when adding files.
 I created a file under /usr/bin on my raspberry pi called file-scan with permissions 744 as root with the following two commands:

 cd /var/www/owncloud sudo -u www-data php occ files:scan --all